19-year-old woman sets record for solo global flight

-KORTRIJK, Belgium (AP) — The 19-year-old Belgian-British pilot Zara Rutherford set a world record as the youngest woman to fly solo around the world, touching her small airplane down in western Belgium on Thursday — 155 days after she departed.
+The 19-year-old Belgian-British pilot Zara Rutherford set a world record as the youngest woman to fly solo around the world, touching her small airplane down in western Belgium on Thursday — 155 days after she departed.

+She made it count for herself, her family and dedicated it to all young women trying to succeed in male-dominated sectors like aviation, and the exact sciences that drive the industry.

+“Go for it.
+It takes a lot of time, patience, a lot of work, but it is incredible,” she said after an adventure that gave her as many thrills as scares — from the frozen tundra in Siberia to typhoons in the Philippines and the stark beauty of the Arabian desert.

+So little felt as sweet as Thursday’s embrace with her pilot parents and brother.

+“We will celebrate this by being as a family together, at first,” her mother Beatrice said.
+“I think Zara wants to celebrate by sleeping about two weeks.”

-Rutherford will find herself in the Guinness World Records book after setting the mark that had been held by 30-year-old American aviator Shaesta Waiz since 2017.
+When she wakes up, she will find herself in the Guinness World Records book after setting the mark that had been held by 30-year-old American aviator Shaesta Waiz since 2017.

 The overall record will remain out of Rutherford’s grasp, since Briton Travis Ludlow set that benchmark last year as an 18-year-old.

-Her global flight in her ultralight Shark plane was supposed to take three months, but relentless bad weather and visa issues kept her grounded sometimes for weeks on end, extending her adventure by about two months.
+Her global flight was supposed to take three months, but relentless bad weather and visa issues kept her grounded sometimes for weeks on end, extending her adventure by about two months.

 On Thursday, rain, drizzle, sunshine and even a rainbow over Kortrijk airport exemplified the changing, often bad weather she had been facing all too often.

 After she was escorted by a four-plane formation in a huge V across much of Belgium, she did a flyby of the airport before finally landing.
-After waving to the jubilant crowds, she embraced her parents and draped herself both in the Union Jack and Belgian tricolor flag.
+After waving to the jubilant crowds, she draped herself both in the Union Jack and Belgian tricolor flag.

-“Winter in Europe poses a lot of challenges,” she said as she was held back for days on the last few legs of the trip.
-Then again, she had had to deal with -35 C (-31 F) in Siberia and 32 C (90 F) in Indonesia.
-Fog, smoke from wildfires and even typhoons also held her back.

 In her trek of more than 52,000 kilometers (28,000 nautical miles), she stopped over in five continents and visited 41 nations.